-Using ALOHA load balancer and HAProxy, it is easy to protect any application or web server against unexpected high load.
+It's easy to protect any application or web server against unexpected high loads using the ALOHA load balancer and HAProxy.

 The graph below shows a server response time compared to the number of simultaneous users browsing the website:

-The meaning is too prevent too many requests to be forwarded to an application server, by adding a limit for simultaneous requests for each server of the backend.
+The meaning is to prevent too many requests from being forwarded to an application server, by adding a limit for simultaneous requests for each server of the backend.

-Fortunately, HAProxy would not reject any request over the limit, unlike some other load balancer does.
+Fortunately, unlike some load balancers, HAProxy would not reject any request over the limit.

-HAProxy use a queueing system and will wait for the backend server to be able to answer.
-This mechanism will add slow delays to request in the queue, but it has a few advantages :
+HAProxy uses a queueing system and will wait for the backend server to be able to answer.
+This mechanism will add slow delays to requests in the queue, but it has a few advantages :

 If you read carefully the graph above, you can easily see that the more your server has to process requests at the same time, the longer each request will take to process.

-The table below summarize the time spent by our example server to process 250 requests with different simultaneous requests limiting value:
+The table below summarizes the time spent by our example server to process 250 requests with different simultaneous requests limiting values:

 From the example above, we can see we would get the best of this backend server by setting up the limit to 30.

-Setting up a limit too low would implies queueing request for a longer time and setting it too high would be counter-productive by slowing down each request because of server capacity.
+Setting up a limit too low would imply a queueing request for a longer time, and setting it too high would be counter-productive by slowing down each request because of server capacity.

 frontend APPLI1